UKTV: U&Yesterday

 U&Yesterday focuses on history and archive programmes.
 It originally launched on 30 October 2002 as UK History, as part of the launch of Freeview, and was broadcast on the same EPG bandwidth that formerly housed Play UK.
 The channel rebranded as UKTV History in March 2004.
 Hours on Freeview were cut when Dave launched, with transmissions finishing at 6 pm, but were restored on 1 June 2010.

 The channel relaunched as Yesterday in March 2009.
 Yesterday's main focus is (as of May 2024) on programmes with historical topics and biographies, nature and wildlife, some comedy, and some historical fact drama series, often from the BBC archives.

-On 16 July 2024, Yesterday rebranded to U&Yesterday.
+On 16 July 2024, Yesterday was renamed U&Yesterday.

 U&Yesterday currently broadcasts on channel 27 on Freeview and channel 159 on Freesat.